MicrosoftDocs/nav-content/dynamics-nav-app/across-about-the-data-exchange-framework.md

 ---
-title: About the Data Exchange Framework
+title: About the Data Exchange Framework | Microsoft Docs
 description: The format of files for exchange of data in bank files, electronic documents, currency exchange rates, and other with ERP systems vary depending on the provider of the data file or stream and on the country/region.
 author: SorenGP

-ms.prod: "dynamics-nav-2017"
+ms.service: dynamics365-financials
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na